sun-umn/PyGRANSO/README.md

 3. No validators for some user provided inputs, such as nn_model and device.

 ## Update Logs

+v1.0.2-alpha: Update installation guide for Linux and windows users

 v1.0.1-alpha: Update contirbutions, limitations and acknowledgement sections in docs.